ourcodingclub/ourcodingclub.github.io/_tutorials/tutorials.md

 __Open the file `tut_template.md` in Atom.
 The file includes instructions on how to add subheadings, links, code and images.
 We have prepared a few sample topics based on which you can write a brief tutorial.
 Please choose a topic by clicking on it, which will take you to all the files necessary to write the tutorial.__

-Here is a list of the sample topics you may choose to arite a tutorial on:
+Here is a list of the sample topics you may choose to write a tutorial on:

 * [Mapping Arctic fox occurrence records](#polar_map)
 * [Plotting the spatial clustering forest trees due to elephants](#forest_plots)